-Your Guide to the Kennedy Space Center Rocket Launches & Programs
+Your Guide to the Kennedy Space Center Rocket Launches

 The Kennedy Space Center is a world-renowned launch facility located on Merritt Island in Florida.
 It has been the site of some of humanity's most historic and groundbreaking space exploration achievements, beginning with Alan Shepard's first American flight into space in 1961.
-Stay on this page to know about all the Kennedy Space Center launches as well as exciting programs that are taking place!
+Stay on this page to learn about all the Kennedy Space Center launches as well as exciting programs that are taking place!

 Kennedy Space Center Launches